Publishing with Purpose

 Relevant to those working in family law, elder law, medical law and ethics, jurisprudence, gender and the law, it will promote new thinking by exploring the engagement of the law with the life course of the self.

-Jonathan Herring is Vice Dean and Professor of Law at the University of Oxford.
+Jonathan Herring is Professor of Law and DM Wolfe-Clarendon Fellow in Law at Exeter College, University of Oxford.
 He researches and teaches on a range of law areas including Family Law, Criminal Law, Medical Law, Elder Law, Care Law, and Law and Vulnerability.
 He is the author of several best-selling law textbooks in these areas as well as a number of other books and articles.
 He is an editor for the Child and Family Law Quarterly.

 Introduction